ryansakurai/tech-certification/README.md

     Headers:
         Location: URI (string)
 404 - Not Found:
-    Meaning: Student specified in path variable does not exist.
+    Meaning: Student referenced in path variable does not exist.
 409 - Conflict:
     Body:
         error: